adey99/Biped_Patrol/README.md

 This is the challenge we pose in the e-Yantra Robotics Competition (eYRC 2019-20) in a unique theme “Biped Patrol”.
 This is based on the classic inverted pendulum control problem; the robot attempts to balance from an induced tilt angle by moving forward or backward, the same way we try to balance a stick on a finger.
 In addition to this, we will be using a Linear Quadratic Regulator (LQR) Controller to balance our robot.

-Through this theme, we will help you discover your talent in designing and building a robot from scratch and learn how to build a challenging control system to balance a two-wheeled robot.
-We have divided the theme into a number of tasks to build a robot in a step-by-step manner making the process easier and interesting to you.
-After building the bot, you need to navigate it in an arena defined by e-Yantra team to complete a set of tasks.
-The participating team that performs the tasks the fastest with minimum penalties as per rules is the winner.

 # Team Members:

 Arunava Dey  @adey99